 If breast augmentation is being performed for reconstructive reasons (such as significant breast asymmetry), it can be performed under 18 with parental consent.
 If augmentation is desired for strictly cosmetic enhancement of the breasts, the FDA has approved saline implants for women 18 and older, and silicone for age 22 and up.

 It really depends on how deflated your breasts are and the look you are hoping to achieve.
 For some women, augmentation alone will deliver the desired appearance.
 For women who have a significant amount of droop and want perky breasts that are not overly large, sometimes a breast lift followed by breast augmentation is needed to attain the desired result.
 I have a video that reviews this topic: Breast Augmentation vs Breast Lift.

 If you would like to learn more about Breast Augmentation Dallas Texas, click here to request a consultation with Dr. Michael Bogdan, a board-certified plastic surgeon who has received advanced surgical training in some of the nation's most highly regarded residency and fellowship programs.
-Or, you can call one of his offices to schedule your appointment.
+Or you can call his office to schedule your appointment: (817) 442-1236